yevrah/simplerr-angular7/README.md

     def api(request):
         return {'message': 'hello world'}

+And now the changes to the details page, which loads the api content.
+Note that the template handles async call with `async as detail`.

     # file: dashboard/detail/detail.component.ts
     import { Component, OnInit } from '@angular/core';
     import {Observable} from 'rxjs/Observable';